0al-spec/Hyperprompt/DOCS/PRD/PRD_EditorEngine.md

 ### 1.4 Constraints & Assumptions

 - EditorEngine is **experimental** until Hyperprompt v1.0.
-- API stability is not guaranteed before v1.0.
+- API stability is not guaranteed before v1.0; a stable public surface is targeted only at v1.0.
 - EditorEngine must reuse existing compiler modules:
   `Core`, `Parser`, `Resolver`, `Emitter`, `Statistics`.
 - No HTML, WebView, SwiftUI, or AppKit dependencies.